DCD-Ecosystem/dcd_cdt/docs/07_best-practices/08_abi/00_understanding-abi-files.md

 ## Putting it all Together

-Finally, an ABI file that accurately describes the `eosio.token` contract.
+Finally, an ABI file that accurately describes the `dcd.token` contract.

 ```json
 {